phaserjs/phaser/README.md

 * PIXI.CanvasPool is a new static global created to deal with the issue of resource leaks and continuous DOM node build-up when creating lots of Text or BitmapData objects, or when calling `generateTexture` on any display object.
 The CanvasPool will do its best to re-use out dated canvas elements rather than filling up the DOM with new ones.
 * Sprite.setTexture has a new `destroyBase` parameter - set this to `true` if you know the base used a generated texture that isn't being used by any other sprites.
 This will free-up the canvas for further re-use by other calls to generateTexture or Text objects.
 * Line.midPoint will return a Point object where the x and y values correspond to the center (or midpoint) of the Line segment.
+* Line.rotateAround allows you to rotate a Line around the given coordinates (in world space)

 ### Updates